 Oh, wait a minute!
 Finally, there was a Dr. who diagnosed what was going on with my back.
 Apparently, I have a genetic back issue called a Pars Defect.
 This little baby is a whopper.
 My bone is fractured and presses on my nerves going down to my bladder and legs.

 Starting Back From The Beginning Again in My 40’s

 Remember at the beginning of this story when I said we are all here for a special purpose?
 I now know my purpose.
-It is to inspire and motivate you to be HOT AND HEALTHY at any age and step out of your comfort zone to live your true purpose.
+It is to inspire and motivate you to achieve your dreams and live your best life at any age.

 Life begins outside of your comfort zone.
-Trust me on this!
+Trust me on this one.